A Hero in Our Own Back Yard

 Captured troops were imprisoned in Fort Niagara until the following winter.
-Some of the black soldiers that were captured were transported south, enslaved for the rest of their lives.
+Some Black soldiers, such as John Hall, that were captured were transported to the deep south, many enslaved for the rest of their lives.

 On Dec.
 13 the Americans were given orders to evacuate.
 Upon their retreat they defied instructions and torched the entire town, giving the remaining inhabitants just a few hours notice.
 The house on Palatine Hill was one of the few structures that remained intact.
 The house and barn were soon overflowing with refugees seeking shelter.
 A major snowstorm had blanketed the area with three feet of snow just days before.
 Women pulled their children and elderly on tea trays, dresser drawers and scraps of wood, struggling through the deep drifts along the lakeshore.
 It is difficult to imagine how Robert Jupiter’s wife could save their four children from the bitter cold.
 Her young daughter was already suffering seizures, there was little hope for her survival.

 The British revenge galvanized within days.
 John Dease Servos (Daniel’s son) commanded the troops, Jupiter among them, as they disembarked from their ships in the Four Mile Harbour.
 The troops pushed their bateaux down the frozen Four Mile Creek to East West Line.
 From there it was a direct route to the deep cut in the river banks at the present MacFarland Park.
 Lowering the boats down into the swift current of the Niagara River they drifted in silence, guiding their boats to shore below Fort Niagara.